-- 2.65 Compliance would be demonstrated where - (a) the measured air permeability is not greater than 10 m/(h.m) at 50 Pa; and - (b) the DER, calculated on completion using the measured air permeability, is not greater than the TER. - 2.66 The person carrying out the work is required to give, not more than 5 days after completion of the testing, a notice in writing to the district council stating the result of the air pressure test. - 2.67 Where a dwelling fails to achieve the provisions of paragraph 2.65, remedial measures should be carried out such that the dwelling complies with the provisions of paragraph 2.65.
+- 2.74 Compliance would be demonstrated where - (a) the measured air permeability is not greater than 10 m3/(h.m2) at 50 Pa; and - (b) the DER, calculated on completion using the measured air permeability, betters the TER by the margin provided in paragraph 2.48. - 2.75 The person carrying out the work is required to give, not more than 5 days after completion of the testing, a notice in writing to the district council stating the result of the air pressure test.

+2.76 Where a dwelling fails to achieve the provisions of paragraph 2.74, remedial measures should be carried out such that the dwelling complies with the provisions of paragraph 2.74.

-If the measured air permeability is greater than the design air permeability but less than the limiting value of $10 \text{ m}^3/(\text{h.m}^2)$ then other improvements may be required to achieve the TER.
-This means that the person carrying out the works should not claim a design air permeability better than $10 \text{ m}^3/(\text{h.m}^2)$ unless they are confident of achieving the improved value.
+If the measured air permeability is greater than the design air permeability, but not more than the limiting value of $10 \text{ m}^3/(\text{h.m}^2)$, then air-tightness remediation and/or other improvements may be required to achieve the TER taking into account the betterment required by paragraph 2.48.

-- 2.68 In addition to the remedial work on the dwelling that failed to achieve its design air permeability - (a) one additional dwelling of the same type should be tested to increase the overall sample size; and - (b) other dwellings of the same dwelling type that have not been tested should be examined and, where appropriate, similar remedial measures should be applied.
+- 2.77 In addition to the remedial work on the dwelling that failed to achieve its design air permeability - (a) one additional dwelling of the same type should be tested to increase the overall sample size; and - (b) other dwellings of the same dwelling type that have not been tested should be examined and, where appropriate, similar remedial measures should be applied.